datastaxdevs/workshop-intro-to-cassandra/README.md

 **✅ Step 2b.
 Describe keyspaces and USE killrvideo**

 Ok, you're logged in, and now we're ready to rock.
-Creating tables is quite easy, but before we create some tables we need to tell the database which keyspace we are working with.
+Creating tables is quite easy, but before we create one we need to tell the database which keyspace we are working with.

 First, let's **_DESCRIBE_** all of the keyspaces that are in the database.
 This will give us a list of the available keyspaces.